elB4RTO/LogDoctor/README.md

     ```
     please notice that you have to remove the enclosing quotes/apostrophes as well<br/>

-More informations can be found in the [wiki !!!LINK!!!]() or while setting the format.
+More informations can be found in the [wiki]() or while setting the format.

 <br/>